Azure-Samples/azure-ai-speech-voicemail2text/README.md

 Open the project in [Visual Studio Code](https://code.visualstudio.com/download) or any other editor.

 > [!IMPORTANT]
-> In the Makefile in the root folder, you **must** populate the list of tuple `SPEECH_RESOURCES` value with your speech key and end point url.
+> In the Makefile in the root folder, you **must** populate the list of tuple `SPEECH_RESOURCES` values with your speech key and endpoint URL.
-> max size of SPEECH_RESOURCES is 2 tuples
+> The maximum number of tuples in SPEECH_RESOURCES is 2.
 >
 > **Examples**:
 1. 1 pair of speech key and endpoint.
 Region failover is not enabled